-Q. RIGHT TO EXAMINE CONTRACT
+R. RIGHT TO EXAMINE CONTRACT

 - (1) Unless the contract is issued as the result of the election of a settlement option under a deferred annuity or life insurance policy, a Right to Examine Contract provision is required.
-This provision shall appear on the cover page or be visible without opening the contract and shall include the following: - (a) (i) If the contract is not a replacement contract, a period of ten days beginning on the date the contract is received by the owner, and at the discretion of the company a longer period may be filed; or - (ii) If the contract is a replacement contract, a minimum of thirty days beginning on the date the contract is received by the owner, or any longer period as may be required by applicable law in the state where the contract is delivered or issued for delivery; - (b) A requirement for the return of the contract to the company or an agent of the company; - (c) For the refund of any premiums paid if the contract is returned;
+This provision shall appear on the cover page or be visible without opening the contract and shall include the following: - (a) (i) If the contract is not a replacement contract, a period of ten days beginning on the date the contract is received by the owner, and at the discretion of the company a longer period may be filed; or - (ii) If the contract is a replacement contract, a minimum of thirty days beginning on the date the contract is received by the owner, or any longer period as may be required by applicable law in the state where the contract is delivered or issued for delivery; - (b) A requirement for the return of the contract to the company or an agent of the company; - (c) For any portion of the premium paid to the general account, if the contract is returned, a refund of that portion of the premium paid; - (d) For any portion of the premium paid to any separate account, if the contract is returned, either a refund of: - (i) That portion of the premium paid; or - (ii) The separate account value plus any amount deducted from the portion of the premium applied to the account.